OxBRCInformatics/greenlight/README.md

 ## Features
-Main features of this open source project are as the followings:
+Main features are as the followings:
 * [Uploading scanned forms in all image formats and PDF format](#upload)
 * [Supporting multi-page PDF consent forms](#multipagePDF)
 * [Supporting several consent forms](#severalforms)